robwelan/date-time-zone-picker-for-semantic-ui-react/README.md

 Depending on the Props set, your shape will return either an empty object ({}) or a date object ({date: {year: ...}}) or a time object ({time: {hour: ...}}) or a zone object {zone: 'Australia/Sydney'}.
 If setDate and setTime are both true and setZone is false, then the returned data object will return a data object including date object and a time object, but not a zone object.

 You can expect to get returned what you ask the Picker to enable you to pick - but no more.
 In other words, if you setDate to _true_ and setZone to _true_, date and zone will be returned in the _data_ object, but not time.

 ---

+## Use Yarn

+- yarn start to start the app
+- yarn build to build the app

+---